sjelin/FluidJS/README.md

 Fluid.js is a new Model View Controller (MVC) designed to make it easier for webapps to have smooth transitions and animations.

+This is only a very early version of the MVC, intended primarily as a proof of concept.

 ### Why?

 The animations and smooth transitions of native apps are one of the major